 The Slovakian climate is generally temperate, with four distinct seasons.
 Summers are warm with temperatures in July averaging 70°F (21°C); while the coldest month, January, averages 28°F (-2°C).

 Winter brings snowfall, which usually lasts from November to May in the Tatra Mountains.
 The mountains are colder and wetter than the lowlands in general, with most rain falling in June and July.
 Autumn and spring are good times to visit Slovakia, as the weather is mild and the crowds are thin.

 The unit of currency is the Euro (EUR), which is divided into 100 cents.
 The Euro replaced the Koruna (SKK) as the official currency in 2009.
-Shops are increasingly accepting credit cards, but it is best to check beforehand.
-ATMs are common.
+Visa and MasterCard are accepted at almost all hotels and restaurants in popular tourist areas such as Bratislava, and shops are increasingly accepting credit cards, but it is best to check beforehand.
+ATMs accepting international cards are common.